+Guidance (Condensed)

-Guidance (Condensed) A State must also consider the extent of current risk to public health in establishing Threats to current health should receive priority over perceived risks to future funding priorities.
-Consequently, if a project includes substantial growth, it would increases in population. presumably be placed at the lower end of the priority list.
-It would be contrary to the intent. of Congress, as reflected in the anticipation of growth provision, to fund a project with a substantial amount of growth ahead of a project where a significant portion is attributable to rectifying a current health threat.
+A State must also consider the extent of current risk to public health in establishing funding priorities.
+Consequently, if a project includes substantial growth, it would presumably be placed at the lower end of the priority list.
+It would be contrary to the intent of Congress, as reflected in the anticipation of growth provision, to fund a project with a substantial amount of growth ahead of a project where a significant portion is attributable to rectifying a current health threat.